MarwanAshraf22/text-analyzer-Marwan-Ashraf/README.md

 - **Word Count**: Counts the total number of words in the text
 - **Sentence Count**: Identifies and counts sentences based on punctuation marks (`.`, `!`, `?`)
-- **Top 10 Most Frequent Words**: Displays the 10 most common words and their frequencies
+- **Top 10 Most Frequent Words**: Displays the 10 most common words and their frequencies.

 ## Requirements